Guy Ritchie: Personal life

 Ritchie started training in Shotokan karate at age seven at the Budokwai in London, where he later achieved a black belt in both Shotokan and Judo.
-He also has a black belt in Brazilian jiu-jitsu under Renzo Gracie.
+He is also a third degree black belt in Brazilian jiu-jitsu under Renzo Gracie.

 Ritchie says that he can speak Hebrew.

-On 18 May 2000, Ritchie was arrested by police for allegedly assaulting a man outside the Kensington home that he shared with American singer-songwriter Madonna.
+Ritchie met American singer-songwriter Madonna at a dinner party hosted by mutual friends Sting and Trudie Styler in 1998, and they began a relationship.
+On 18 May 2000, Ritchie was arrested by police for allegedly assaulting a man outside the Kensington home that he shared with Madonna.
 On 22 December 2000, he married Madonna at Skibo Castle in Scotland.
-They had a son born in 2000, and adopted a Malawian baby in 2006.
+They had a son, Rocco John Ritchie, born in 2000, and adopted a Malawian baby, David Banda, in 2006.

 Madonna filed for divorce in October 2008, citing irreconcilable differences.
 On 15 December 2008, Madonna announced that she had agreed to a divorce settlement with Ritchie, the terms of which granted him £50–60 million, which includes the value of the couple's London pub and Wiltshire estate.
 The couple issued a joint statement calling settlement reports "misleading and inaccurate".
 At the Central Family Court in Holborn, district judge Caroline Reid pronounced the decree nisi, which dissolved the marriage within six weeks.
 Madonna and Ritchie reached a custody agreement for their children.

 In February 2011, his London home was briefly occupied by members of the Really Free School, a squatter organisation.

 In 2010, Ritchie met English model Jacqui Ainsley.
 They married on 30 July 2015.
 The couple have three children.

 In July 2020, Ritchie received a six-month driving ban after he was caught by CyclingMikey using a mobile device while operating a motor vehicle.